 The Resource Management Act 1991 ("RMA") is an important aspect of New Zealand's response to climate change.
 All persons exercising powers and functions in relation to physical and natural resources are required to have particular regard to the effects of climate change.
-Following a recent amendment, the RMA also requires matters relating to climate change mitigation to be considered in the exercise of rule-making and consenting functions under the RMA.
-While the previous Government had signalled an intention to introduce a Climate Adaptation Bill to deal with socalled "managed retreat" (the strategic relocation of assets away from intolerable risk), this piece of legislation has not been introduced and its future under the current Government is unclear.
+The RMA also enables matters relating to climate change mitigation to be considered in the exercise of rulemaking and consenting functions under the RMA.